scipy-conference/scipy_proceedings/papers/dominik_klaes/dominik_klaes.rst

-lecture hall and not in the CIP pool, only a few students had a computer (their laptop) which they can use to directly repeat the shown examples (this was also mentioned by the students in the lecture survey carried out by the student representatives .
+lecture hall and not in the CIP pool, only a few students had a computer (their laptop) which they can use to directly repeat the shown examples (this was also mentioned by the students in the lecture survey carried out by the student representatives.
 Due to this, questions that can occur while trying out the examples could not be raised directly.
 This also means that the lecturer gets less feedback to improve the lecture and its style.
 Another consequence was also that less and less students attended the lecture since there is no compulsory